^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-After identifying the vessels in the B-mode, examine them in the mode of color duplex sonography about the longitudinal axis and, if necessary, along the transverse.
-The color regime is initially used only in the region of the shin and forearm, because it allows to determine the localization and the course of the vessels.
-Choose pulse repetition frequency before measuring blood flow velocity.
-For longitudinal scanning, change the beam and select the angle of the sensor to improve the angle between the beam and the vessel and optimize the color image.
-Due to the high peripheral resistance, the spectra from the peripheral arteries show a typical three-phase picture of the blood flow, consisting of a steep systolic rise , a systolic peak, an inverse blood flow component ("immersion") in early diastole, direct flow to the late diastole, and presystolic zero blood flow.
-Note the typical constant blood flow in the eponymous vein at each stage of the cardiac cycle.
+After identifying vessels in B-mode, examine them in color duplex sonography in the longitudinal axis and, if necessary, in the transverse axis.
+Color mode is initially used only in the leg and forearm region, as it allows the localization and course of vessels to be determined.
+Adjust the pulse repetition rate before measuring blood flow velocity.
+For longitudinal scanning, vary the beam and select the transducer angle to improve the beam-vessel angle and optimize the color image.
+Due to high peripheral resistance, spectra from peripheral arteries show a typical triphasic flow pattern consisting of a steep systolic rise , a systolic peak, a reverse flow component (“dip”) in early diastole, forward flow in late diastole, and presystolic zero flow.
+Note the typical constant flow in the homonymous vein at each stage of the cardiac cycle.

-The picture of normal blood flow during exercise
+Picture of normal blood flow during physical activity

-The wall filter should be 100 Hz or lower, and the control volume should occupy not more than 2/3 of the lumen of the vessel in order to avoid wall artefacts.
-An empty spectral window) under the systolic peak is the norm, indicating the absence of slow turbulent components of the blood flow.
-When the stenosis appears, the window is filled.
-Stenosis can be quantified by analyzing spectral waves that determine the ratio of peak blood flow velocities or planimetrically on true transverse images.
-It is necessary to reduce the transverse region by at least 30% to determine the detected spectral changes.
-The indices of pulsation and resistance give little information, since they vary along with the peripheral resistance of the vessels (for example, the ripple index can vary from 3 to 30).
-The blood flow velocities are also different, but the peak systolic velocity should be about 100 cm / s in the thigh area and 50 cm / s in the calf region.
+The wall filter should be 100 Hz or lower and the sample volume should be no more than 2/3 of the vessel lumen to avoid wall artifacts.
+An empty spectral window) under the systolic peak is normal and indicates the absence of slow turbulent flow components.
+When stenosis occurs, the window is filled.
+Stenosis can be quantified by analyzing the spectral waveforms that determine the ratio of peak flow velocities or planimetrically on true transverse images.
+The transverse region must be reduced by at least 30% to determine detectable spectral changes.
+Pulsatility and resistance indices provide little information because they vary with vascular resistance (eg, the pulsatility index can vary from 3 to 30).
+Flow velocities also vary, but peak systolic velocity should be approximately 100 cm/s in the thigh and 50 cm/s in the calf.